oakleyaidan21/ExpoReduxNavigationTemplate/README.md

 Usually, the flow goes:

---App Loads
+1. App Loads
---Checks persisting storage for an authenticated user --if one exists, show the authorized side of the app --if one does not exist, show the unauthorized side
+2. Checks persisting storage for an authenticated user
+  - if one exists, show the authorized side of the app
+  - if one does not exist, show the unauthorized side

 This template facilitates this flow.